benwiz/graphics/README.md

 NOTE: Where I left off Jan.
 15, 2019:
   - I need to run the actual training commands.
 The preferred option is noted just above.
+  - There are pictures stored on my Macbook Air but also in a Google Photos album called `edges2mountains-data`.

 - Read training guide https://affinelayer.com/pix2pix/ in full
 - Zip pix2pix-tensorflow with training data